-In our opinion, the accompanying unaudited consolidated financial statements reflect all adjustments necessary to present fairly our financial position as of June 30, 2021, the results of our operations for the three and six months ended June 30, 2021 and 2020, the statements of equity for the three and six months ended June 30, 2021 and 2020, and the cash flows for the six months ended June 30, 2021 and 2020.
+In our opinion, the accompanying unaudited consolidated financial statements reflect all adjustments necessary to present fairly our financial position, the results of our operations, the statements of equity, and cash flows.
 Interim results are not necessarily indicative of full-year performance because of the impact of seasonal and short-term variations.
 We believe the disclosures made are adequate to prevent the information presented from being misleading.
 However, the unaudited consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto as of and for the year ended December 31, 2020, included in our Annual Report on Form 10-K filed on March 1, 2021.